iarna/cli/README.md

 ## WHAT YOU GET

+* _exit without resolving warnings_ - If your program finishes without
+  resolving its promises (like if it crashes hard or you process.exit, or you just don't resolve the promise ) then we warn about that.
+* If your entry point function rejects then that's reported with a stack trace (if the rejected value has `.stack`) else with the rejected value and your process will exit with an error code.
+* If you add `yargs` as a dependency then it will be taken advantage of.
-* `yargs` - The wrapper around the main function returns a yargs object, so you can configure it as usual.
+  The wrapper around the main function returns a yargs object, so you can configure it as usual.
 The `argv` object is passed in as the first argument of your entry point function.
 The rest of your positional arguments are passed in as the remaining function arguments.
-* _exit without resolving warnings_ - If your program finishes without
-  resolving its promises (like if it crashes hard or you process.exit, or you just don't resolve the promise ) then we warn about that.
-* `update-notifier` - A default update notifier is setup for your app so users will learn about new versions when you publish them.
+* If you add `update-notifier` as a dependency then it will be taken advantage of.
+A default update notifier is setup for your app so users will learn about new versions when you publish them.
 Your app needs to have a name, version and bin entry in its `package.json`.
 (The bin entry needs to have the script using `@iarna/cli` in it for the update notifier to trigger.)
-* If your entry point function rejects then that's reported with a stack trace (if the rejected value has `.stack`) else with the rejected value and your process will exit with an error code.

 ## WHAT ITS NOT